Javan rhinoceros: Behavior and ecology

 The Javan rhinoceros is a solitary animal with the exception of breeding pairs and mothers with calves.
 They sometimes congregate in small groups at salt licks and mud wallows.
 Wallowing in mud is a common behavior for all rhinos; the activity allows them to maintain cool body temperatures and helps prevent disease and parasite infestation.
-The Javan rhinoceros does not generally dig its own mud wallows, preferring to use other animals' wallows or naturally occurring pits, which it will use its horn to enlarge.
+The Javan rhinoceros does not generally dig its own mud wallows, preferring to use other animals' wallows or naturally occurring pits, which it uses its horn to enlarge.
 Salt licks are also very important because of the essential nutrients the rhino receives from the salt.
 Bull home ranges are larger at 12–20 km2 compared to the cow, which are around 3–14 km2.
 Bull territories overlap each other less than those of the cow.
-It is not known if there are territorial fights.
+Whether territorial fights occur is unknown.

 Bulls mark their territories with dung piles and by urine spraying.
 Scrapes made by the feet in the ground and twisted saplings also seem to be used for communication.
 Members of other rhino species have a peculiar habit of defecating in massive rhino dung piles and then scraping their back feet in the dung.
 The Sumatran and Javan rhinos, while defecating in piles, do not engage in the scraping.
 This adaptation in behavior is thought to be ecological; in the wet forests of Java and Sumatra, the method may not be useful for spreading odors.

 The Javan rhino is much less vocal than the Sumatran; very few Javan rhino vocalizations have ever been recorded.
 Adults have no known predators other than humans.
 The species, particularly in Vietnam, is skittish and retreats into dense forests whenever humans are near.
 Though a valuable trait from a survival standpoint, it has made the rhinos difficult to study.
 Nevertheless, when humans approach too closely, the Javan rhino becomes aggressive and will attack, stabbing with the incisors of its lower jaw while thrusting upward with its head.
 Its comparatively antisocial behavior may be a recent adaptation to population stresses; historical evidence suggests they, like other rhinos, were once more gregarious.

 Diet

-The Javan rhinoceros is herbivorous, eating diverse plant species, especially their shoots, twigs, young foliage and fallen fruit.
-Most of the plants favored by the species grow in sunny areas in forest clearings, shrubland and other vegetation types with no large trees.
+The Javan rhinoceros is herbivorous, eating diverse plant species, especially shoots, twigs, young foliage, and fallen fruit.
+Most of the plants favored by the species grow in sunny areas in forest clearings, shrubland, and other vegetation types with no large trees.
 The rhino knocks down saplings to reach its food and grabs it with its prehensile upper lip.
 It is the most adaptable feeder of all the rhino species.
 Currently, it is a pure browser, but probably once both browsed and grazed in its historical range.
 The rhino eats an estimated 50 kg of food daily.
 Like the Sumatran rhino, it needs salt in its diet.
-The salt licks common in its historical range do not exist in Ujung Kulon but the rhinos there have been observed drinking seawater, likely for the same nutritional need.
+The salt licks common in its historical range do not exist in Ujung Kulon, but the rhinos there have been observed drinking seawater, likely for the same nutritional need.